pranavjayaraj/Nutrifact/README.md

 100% Kotlin code

-Clean Architecture for modularization, decoupling and scaling and much more.
+Clean Architecture for modularization, decoupling, scaling and much more.

 MVVM design pattern